sjentsch/lsjDocs/lsj/Ch09_HypothesisTesting_07.rst

 statistical analyses available when you hit the ‘Frequencies’ button.
-To test the null hypothesis that the response probability is one-half ``p = 0.5``,\ [#]_ and using data in which ``x = 62`` of ``n = 100`` people made the correct response, available in the ``binomialtest.omv`` data file, we get the results shown in :numref:`fig-binomialtest`.
+To test the null hypothesis that the response probability is one-half ``p = 0.5``,\ [#]_ and using data in which ``x = 62`` of ``n = 100`` people made the correct response, available in the |binomialtest|_ data set, we get the results shown in :numref:`fig-binomialtest`.

 .. ----------------------------------------------------------------------------